Govt. Tourism License 3195/080/81

 Trekkers, from each corner of the globe, travel each year on a similar pilgrimage.
 They are all bound to the pinnacle of the earth.
 To the base of Mount Everest.

-The trek to Everest Base Camp is a once-in-a-lifetime experience.
+The trek to Everest Base Camp is a once in a lifetime experience.
 A lifetime is a figurative term for a long duration; however, the experiences of a lifetime are innumerable.
-Some of what you can expect are scenic vistas, personalized challenges, and culturally rich interactions.
+Some of what you can expect are scenic vistas, personalised challenges, and culturally rich interactions.

 The water you must travel to and fro is about 136km and takes about 12-16 days.
 Along the way, you will visit the regions of Phakding, Namche Bazaar, Teboche, Dingboche, Lobuche, and Gorak Shep.